Let me ask you something.

 As Ayurvedic physician Dr. Vasant Lad has often explained:

 “Migraine is not only a disorder of the head.
-It reflects imbalance in the whole system — especially digestion, stress, and aggravated doshas.”
+It reflects imbalance in

 That whole-body perspective is why many people today are exploring: